 The Concordant-Discordant Comparison method uses an approach that inverts discordant U-Pb data using various lower-intercept ages, then compares the reconstructed upper intercept age results to the concordant populations of the same sample (Kirkland et al., 2017; Morris et al., 2015) to find the most likely lower intercept age.
-Here, we test the CDC method on the Tintic formation U-Pb population and highlight potential areas for improvement.
+Here, we test the CDC method on the Tintic formation U-Pb population and briefly discuss the outputs.